 lemma (in muliple_pmetric) mmetric_gauge_base:

-shows \( \mathfrak{B} \text{ is a uniform base on } X \), \( \text{Supersets}(X\times X,\mathfrak{B} ) \text{ is a uniformity on } X \), \( \text{UniformTopology}( \text{Supersets}(X\times X,\mathfrak{B} ),X) \text{ is a topology } \), \( \bigcup \text{UniformTopology}( \text{Supersets}(X\times X,\mathfrak{B} ),X) = X \) using assms, mgauge_1st_cond, mgauge_2nd_and_3rd_cond, mgauge_4thCond, mgauge_5thCond, mgauge_6thCond, uniformity_base_is_base, uniform_top_is_top unfolding IsUniformityBaseOn_defThe formula for defining the fundamental system of entourages from a collection of pseudometrics given in lemma mgauge_def_alt is a bit different than the standard one found in the literature on real-valued pseudometrics.
-In this section we explore another alternative to defining fundamental system of entourages common to a collection of pseudometrics.
+shows \( \mathfrak{B} \text{ is a uniform base on } X \), \( \text{Supersets}(X\times X,\mathfrak{B} ) \text{ is a uniformity on } X \), \( \text{UniformTopology}( \text{Supersets}(X\times X,\mathfrak{B} ),X) \text{ is a topology } \), \( \bigcup \text{UniformTopology}( \text{Supersets}(X\times X,\mathfrak{B} ),X) = X \) using nemptyX, mgauge_1st_cond, mgauge_2nd_and_3rd_cond, mgauge_4thCond, mgauge_5thCond, mgauge_6thCond, uniformity_base_is_base, uniform_top_is_top unfolding IsUniformityBaseOn_defassumes \( d\in \mathcal{M} \)

-shows \( pmetric\_space(L,A,r,d,X) \)assumes \( M\in \text{FinPow}(\mathcal{M} ) \) and \( d\in M \)
+shows \( \text{UnifFromPseudometrics}(X,L,A,r,\mathcal{M} ) \subseteq \Psi \)assumes \( M\in \text{FinPow}(\mathcal{M} ) \) and \( d\in M \)

 shows \( d: X\times X \rightarrow L^+ \)assumes \( f:X\rightarrow Y \)